skurhse/zim/README.md

    - file, You can obtain one at https://mozilla.org/MPL/2.0/. -->

 # zim 📚
-A standalone userscript library for a brand-new kind of Linux distribution.
+A userscript library for a brand-new kind of Linux distribution.

 ## Design Intention
 `zim` targets Debian "[bookworm](https://www.debian.org/releases/bookworm/)".